danchoi/vnews/README.markdown

 ## Basic navigation

-To start Vnews, use `vnews -u` to update all your feeds before starting your Vnews session.
-To simply start the session without going through the update process, use the simple `vnews` command.

-At this point, you should see the feed items for all your feeds in one consolidated list.
+After you start Vnews, you should see the feed items for all your feeds in one consolidated list.

 * `j` moves up the item list